Charcoal: Animal husbandry

-Environmental sustainability
+Environmental impact

-Production and utilisation of charcoal, like any use of woody biomass as fuel, typically results in emissions and can contribute to deforestation.
+Production and use of charcoal, like any use of woody biomass as fuel, typically results in emissions and can contribute to deforestation.

 The use of charcoal as a smelting fuel has been experiencing a resurgence in South America resulting in severe environmental, social and medical problems.
 Charcoal production at a sub-industrial level is one of the causes of deforestation.
 Charcoal production is now usually illegal and nearly always unregulated, as in Brazil, where charcoal production is a large illegal industry for making pig iron.

 Massive forest destruction has been documented in areas such as Virunga National Park in the Democratic Republic of Congo, where it is considered a primary threat to the survival of the mountain gorillas.
 Similar threats are found in Zambia.
 In Malawi, illegal charcoal trade employs 92,800 workers and is the main source of heat and cooking fuel for 90 percent of the nation's population.
 Some experts, such as Duncan MacQueen, Principal Researcher–Forest Team, International Institute for Environment and Development (IIED), argue that while illegal charcoal production causes deforestation, a regulated charcoal industry that required replanting and sustainable use of the forests "would give their people clean efficient energy – and their energy industries a strong competitive advantage".

-Recent assessments of charcoal imported to Europe have shown that many charcoal products are produced from tropical wood, often of undeclared origin.
+Assessments of charcoal imported to Europe have shown that many charcoal products are produced from tropical wood, often of undeclared origin.
 In an analysis of barbecue charcoal marketed in Germany, the World Wildlife Fund found that most products contain tropical wood.
-As a notable exception, reference is made to barbecue charcoal imports from Namibia, where charcoal is typically produced from surplus biomass resulting from bush encroachment.
+As a notable exception, reference is made to barbecue charcoal imports from Namibia, where charcoal is typically produced from surplus biomass resulting from woody plant encroachment.
+Charcoal trafficking in Somalia is an economic and environmental issue with significant regional-security implications.